What is an Apprenticeship?

 What are the benefits of an Apprenticeship?

-Earning a salary, training in the skills employers want, excellent progression opportunities, increased future earning potential, learning at a pace suited to you with the support of a mentor.
+Earning a salary, training in the skills employers want, excellent progression opportunities, increased future earning potential, better long term salary prospects, learning at a pace suited to you with the support of a Trainer Assessor.

 How much will I get paid?

-All Apprentices receive at least the National Apprenticeship Minimum Wage of £3.90* per hour in the first year.
-However some employers do choose to pay more.
+All Apprentices receive at least the National Apprenticeship Minimum Wage in their first year, however some employers do choose to pay more.

 What grades do I need to do an Apprenticeship?